conormuldoon/unison/README.md

 ## Running

 ### Binary
 Unison requires Java 11 to operate.
-Download and run [https://github.com/conormuldoon/unison/releases/download/v0.1.0/unison-server-0.1.0-SNAPSHOT.jar] and open [http://localhost:8080/unison/index.html] in the browser.
+Download and run [latest release](/conormuldoon/unison/releases/latest/download/unison-server-0.1.0-SNAPSHOT.jar) and open `http://localhost:8080/unison/index.html` in the browser.
 To change the port, use the `--server.port`argument for main.

 ### From source